mehampson/csce-e114-grad-project/content/rust.md

 use rand::{Rng, SeedableRng};
 use std::str::FromStr;

-/* AWS Lambda requires this function to be async, even though our logic doesn't.
- * We're using tokio for that, a popular async runtime. */
 #[tokio::main]
 async fn main() -> Result<(), Error> {
     tracing_subscriber::fmt() // This is a logging/diagnostic tool